 Director, Jackson Institute for Global Affairs; Charles W. Goodyear Professor in Global Affairs and Professor of Economics and Management

-James Levinsohn is the Charles W. Goodyear Professor in Global Affairs and Professor of Economics and Management.
-He is the first director of the Jackson Institute for Global Affairs.
+James Levinsohn is the Charles W. Goodyear Professor in Global Affairs at Yale’s Jackson Institute for Global Affairs and professor of economics and management at the Yale School of Management.

-Levinsohn’s fields of expertise are in international economics, industrial organization, economic development and applied econometrics.
-Recently, his academic research has focused on the impact of HIV/AIDS on unemployment and school attendance in South Africa.
-He has published widely on trade policy, foreign investment practices and the global corporation.
+Professor Levinsohn’s fields of expertise are international economics, industrial organization, economic development, and applied econometrics.
+His current academic research is focused on estimation the impacts of internal migration on household well-being in South Africa and estimating the demand for sanitation in Bangladesh.

 Ph.D., Economics, Princeton University